Our free e-book of ten experiments that won't let you down! shows you how to make one of the best easy science experiments for kids - slime.

 Once again, you can astound everyone with the wonders of home school science experiments!
 You've made something called a colloid which changes form under pressure, so it appears like a liquid but also like a solid when you push down with your finger.

-If all these experiments are awakening your curiosity, Wikipedia has a rather mind boggling explanation of non-Newtonian fluids.
+If all these experiments are awakening your curiosity, Wikipedia has a rather mind-boggling explanation for non-Newtonian fluids.

 I have to say I have performed easy science experiments over supper using a recipe involving custard powder - being full of cornstarch it works just as well!